-There are four main resources to help former fosters, orphans, or wards of the state pay for college:
+There are five main resources to help former fosters, orphans, or wards of the state pay for college:

 Complete the Free Application for Federal Student Aid (FAFSA) in order to be considered for federal and state grants, loans, and work-study.